johnkeith/TreehouseBadgesOctopress/readme.md

 4. It opens the _config.yml file in your Octopress folder and appends the necessary site variables for the widget

-Since the Rake process did all of that, you need only open up _config.yml, add your new aside to the default_asides array, and then fill in the config variables at the bottom of the file
+Since the Rake process does all of that, you need only open up _config.yml, add your new aside to the default_asides array, and then fill in the config variables at the bottom of the file

 ```
 default_asides: [custom/asides/treehousebadges.html, asides/recent_posts.html, ...